Website terms & conditions and FSCS

 - General insurance advice and arranging: (for business conducted on or after 14 January 2005).
 Maximum 90% of the claim, without any upper limit.

-For further information on the conditions governing compensation and details on how to apply please refer to the FSCS at www.fscs.org.uk
+For further information about the compensation provided by the FSCS please refer to the FSCS website at www.fscs.org.uk